-Burt, a Democrat, was the representative for South Carolina's 5th congressional district from 1851 to 1853.
+Burt was the representative for South Carolina’s 5th congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1843 to Mar 1853, Burt missed 807 of 2,743 roll call votes, which is 29.4%.
 This is on par with the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1844-Mar 1845||169||39||23.1%||46th|

 |Dec 1847-Mar 1848||101||20||19.8%||44th|

 |Dec 1851-Mar 1852||96||91||94.8%||99th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information